MethodsAndPractices/vsteam/.docs/Invoke-VSTeamRequest.md

 ### -Area

 The area to find the resource.
+You can tab complete this value.
+It can be filtered by passing -subDomain first.

 ```yaml
 Type: String